biopython/biopython.github.io/wiki/Download.md

     source)](https://docs.python.org/3/using/index.html) You
     need a C compiler supported by ``setuptools``, **gcc** will work fine on UNIX-like platforms.
-This is not needed on Windows if using the install programs provided above.
+This is not needed on Windows if using the compiled packages provided.
 On Mac OS, you should install Apple's the compiler tools as described above.
 -   [NumPy (Numerical Python)](http://numpy.scipy.org/).